What is CPR?

 Is a cardiac arrest the same as a heart attack?

-A heart attack happens when an artery supplying blood to the heart muscle becomes blocked.
+happens when an artery supplying blood to the heart muscle becomes blocked.
 This starves part of the heart muscle of oxygen and causes symptoms such as chest pain or discomfort.
-A person having a heart attack is usually still conscious and breathing.
+A person having a heart attack is usually still conscious and breathing. heart attack

 If a heart attack isn’t treated, it can lead to a cardiac arrest.

 rescue breaths, you are taking over the role of their heart and lungs, pumping blood and oxygen around their body.